hmrc/binding-tariff-trader-frontend/README.md

 Go to http://localhost:9582/binding-tariff-application/

 You will be redirected to the Auth Stub.

+##### Authentication

+The service uses the [HMRC Auth Client](https://github.com/hmrc/auth-client) for authentication with Gov Gateway as the provider.
+In non production environments you will be redirected to the Auth Stub, to authenticate you need an enrolment with properties:

+Key: `HMRC-CUS-ORG`

+Identifier name: `EORINumber`

+Identifier value: any string or eori

 ### PDF Generator Service
 This service requires the installation of some dependencies before it can be run using Service Manager.
 See [Pdf Generator Service](https://github.com/hmrc/pdf-generator-service).